turingschool/mod-0-curriculum/session2/index.md

 ### Follow-Ups

 - We'll stay on the call at the end of today's session for any Qs that are not addressed during the lesson.
-- You'll receive feedback on homework from either Alice, Margo, Mason, or David.
+- You'll receive feedback on homework from either Alice, Margo, or Mason.
 Check your homework gists!!!
-- Where are you on your pre-work?
-It's due June 10th!

 ### Today's Goals